Chart Color Schemes

 Tumut faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 14.8%, substantially lower than NSW's average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 10.9%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.9%).
-Trade and technical skills are prominent, with 38.7% of residents aged 15+ holding vocational credentials – advanced diplomas (8.0%) and certificates (30.7%).
+The area has university qualification rates of 14.8%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are most common at 10.9%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.9%).
+Trade and technical skills are prevalent, with 38.7% of residents aged 15+ holding vocational credentials - advanced diplomas (8.0%) and certificates (30.7%).
+Educational participation is high, with 28.1% of residents currently enrolled in formal education, including 10.9% in primary, 8.0% in secondary, and 2.0% in tertiary education.

 Frequently Asked Questions - Education